jasmultani5391/Census-Data/README.md

 ### Education and Age Distribution <a name="eduage"></a>

-With these next two pie graphs, we can better understand the relative distribution of education level contributing to the overall database.
+With these next two bar graphs, we can better understand the relative distribution of education level contributing to the overall database.

 ![](images_folder/agecount_eachgroup.png)

+The general curve for age count in the <50K group resembles the total count, whereas we see the mean of the >50K shift towards the right.
+We also notice a larger volume of people in the >50K than in the <50K group.

 ![](images_folder/educationcount_eachgroup.png)

 ### Hours/Week Distributions  <a name="hrs"></a>